hadar88/Project/data/scripts/Important/manual.md

 ## `find_in_menu.py`

-This script finds the foods in a certain menu that are vegeterian, vegan or contain some kind of allergan.
+This script finds the foods in a certain menu that are vegetarian, vegan or contain some kind of allergan.
 [View Script](./find_in_menu.py)

 ## `menu_calculator.py`